 - Steam Locomotive Painting, Lettering and Detailing Guide.
 Written by Larry Brasher, an authority on Santa Fe locomotive development, and Stan Kistler, a noted Santa Fe locomotive photographer who avidly cataloged the evolving Santa Fe steam locomotive fleet, this guide provides a one stop shop for modelers interested in properly painting, lettering and detailing steam locomotives.
 The book discusses standard practice, significant regional differences, and provides numerous photos and guides to Santa Fe practice.
 An invaluable resource.
 Click here to purchase.

 - Diesel Locomotive Painting and Lettering Guide.
-Written By Stephen Priest, a former Santa Fe employee, editor of series of books on the Santa Fe, and editor of Mainline Modeler, the Diesel Locomotive Painting and Lettering Guide provides a series of templates on how to paint and letter Santa Fe diesels.
+Written By Stephen Priest – a former Santa Fe employee, author and editor of a series of books on the Santa Fe, and former editor of the NMRA Magazine and Railroad Model Craftsman – the Diesel Locomotive Painting and Lettering Guide provides a series of templates on how to paint and letter Santa Fe diesels.
 Lavishly illustrated with photos and diagrams, this invaluable guide helps modelers create highly accurate and detailed models that look Santa Fe … all the way!
 Click here to purchase.

 A model is only as good as the prototype information behind it.
 The Society is proud to publish detailed information on the Santa Fe for modelers and historians alike.
 Check out the following sources of prototype information:

 - Publications Page – Lists all of the Society’s publications on prototype information.
 Of particular interest to modelers are the Society’s Rolling Stock Reference Series and Passenger Car Reference Series.